 We calculate our Scope 3 emissions using a mix of primary and secondary data.
 For each category, we indicate the calculation method we use (as defined by the GHG Protocol Scope 3 Standard), list the primary and secondary data sources we rely upon, and provide an indicator of the data quality.
-As defined by the Scope 3 Standard, we classify our data as "poor," "fair," "good," or "very good," with the goal of working with our value-chain partners to increase the amount of very good, supplier-based data we utilize in our calculations.
+As defined by the Scope 3 Standard, we classify our data as "poor," "fair," "good," or "very good".